SrgSteak/ngx-translate-router/README.md

-# ngx-translate-router (deprecated)
+# ngx-translate-router
 > An implementation of routes localization for Angular.

-> [!CAUTION]
-> It is with a heavy heart that I must announce (despite the fact that you have probably already noticed) that I'm no longer able to maintain this library in my free time due to personal reasons.
-> It is entirely open-source with an MIT license, so I would be happy to see someone else take it over.
-Thank you to all the users for these fantastic years.
-> Advice for the next person: don't do it alone.
+Fork on gilsdav, intended to preserve same functionality but with support for Angular v21, v22 and beyond.

 * ngx-translate-router
 [![npm version](https://badge.fury.io/js/%40gilsdav%2Fngx-translate-router.svg)](https://badge.fury.io/js/%40gilsdav%2Fngx-translate-router)